How to Make Bath Mat Fluffy Again?

 7. Fluffing the Mat With an Iron

 Before you begin ironing, make sure the mat is completely dry.
 It is best to use the warm setting on the iron to heat the fibers and prepare them for fluffing.
-Press down gently with the iron, making sure to cover all mat parts.
+Press down gently with the iron, covering all mat parts.

 8. Fluffing Bath Mat with Hair Dryer

-With a hairdryer, you can fluff up your bath mat in no time.
-Like with an iron, you will need to make sure that your bath mat is completely dry before beginning this process.
+With a hairdryer, you can fluff up your bath mat quickly.
+Like with an iron, you must ensure that your bath mat is completely dry before beginning this process.

 Use a low setting on your hairdryer or a cool setting if you have one.
 Hold the dryer six inches away from the bath mat, moving it around to expose all parts to the airflow.